LennardZuendorf/habitus/README.md

 <h1>Habitus</h1>

-<h4>Habitus was originally created as part of HTW Berlin's Webtech course.
-It's a classic habit/goal tracking webapp.
+<h4>Habitus was created as part of HTW Berlin's Webtech course.
+It's a classic habit/goal-tracking web app.
-Originally based on Java, Spring and Thymeleaf with Vue.js via cdn.</h4>
+Originally based on Java, Spring, and Thymeleaf with Vue.js via cdn.</h4>

-<h4>Now a Java and Spring Boot monolith with a Thymeleaf served HTML and React based frontend.
-Using supabase and running on Digital Ocean in a Docker Container.
-In the Future this will be merged/become part of the UNITUM project.</h4>
+<h4>Now (on the path to) a Java and Spring Boot monolith with a Thymeleaf-served HTML and React frontend.
+I use Supabase and run it on Digital Ocean in a Docker Container.
+In the Future, this will be merged/become part of the UNITUM project.</h4>

 <h2>🏗️ Tech Stack:</h2>